Population Estimates for Missouri and Across the U.S.

 http://mcdc.missouri.edu/pub/data/popests/Reports.
 This page provides links to both the reports and to the underlying datasets used to generate them.

-- Estimates for Missouri, its counties and CBSA's thru July, 2013 are available with detail by age, race, sex and Hispanic origin.
+- (Reports based on casrh data for any state!)
+Estimates for Missouri, its counties and CBSA's thru July, 2014 are available with detail by age, race, sex and Hispanic origin.
 See comparable MCDC reports for

 any state in U.S. (Starting with the 2011 estimates there are also reports